Earthship: Construction and design

 The rammed earth tires of an Earthship are assembled by teams of two people.
 One person shovels dirt and places it into the tire one scoop at a time.
 The other person, who stands on the tire, uses a sledgehammer to pack the dirt in while moving in a circle around the tire to keep the dirt even and to avoid warping the tire.
 Rammed earth tires can weigh up to 300 lb, so they are typically filled in place.
 Because the tire is full of soil, it does not burn when exposed to fire.
 In colder climates, extra insulation is added on the outside of the tire walls.

-On top of the tire walls are either "can and concrete bond beams" made of recycled cans joined by concrete, or wooden bond beams with wooden shoes.
+On top of the tire walls are either "can and concrete bond beams" made of reused cans joined by concrete, or wooden bond beams with wooden shoes.
 These are attached to the tire walls using concrete anchors, poured blocks of concrete inside the top tires.
 Wooden shimming blocks placed on top of the wooden bond beam make up the wooden shoes.
 The wooden bond beam consists of two layers of lumber bolted on to the concrete anchors.
 Re-bar is used to "nail" the wooden shoes to the wooden bond beam.

-Internal, non-load-bearing walls are often made of a honeycomb of recycled cans joined by concrete; these are nicknamed tin can walls.
+Internal, non-load-bearing walls are often made of a honeycomb of reused cans joined by concrete; these are nicknamed tin can walls.
 These walls are usually thickly plastered with adobe, and resemble traditional adobe walls when finished.

 The roof is made using trusses, or wooden support beams called vigas, that rest on the wooden shoes or the tin can walls placed on the bond beams.
 The roof as well as the north, east and west facing walls are heavily insulated to reduce heat loss.

-The average cost in 2019 including labour and land is about $500,000.